Who are Bodhiyoga?

 Sadhita

-Initially, like many yoga teachers I studied Iyengar yoga.
+Born in London in 1970.
+I studied at the Raworth college of sports and natural medicine to train as a physical therapist.
+I was ordained as a Buddhist in 2004 and given the name 'Sadhita' which translates as 'He who is well accomplished in the Dharma'.
+Like many yoga teachers I studied Iyengar yoga.
 This gave me a strong foundation in the basic principles of yoga.
 I was attracted to the energy and vibrancy of those people doing yoga in my early days.
 A bit later, after a break I started practicing Ashtanga yoga under one of Patabi Jois's main disciples.
-Again, I absorbed much from these years of dynamic practice and began to take classes in yoga myself after some years.
 For this period of practice I am especially grateful to Richard Freeman, for showing the way to intelligent and aware pracitce.
 Also I worked closely with Sarah Lytton, a fine teacher of teachers and devoted practitioner.
 Later on, in India I studied with some of the well established and knowledgeable teachers of the Himalayan Institute.
-I am grateful for the many teachers that I have encountered in my life.

 SudakaSudāka